An incorporated collectively agreed term was not apt for incorporation into an individual...

 Employment Law Cases

-Re-engagement and loss of trust and confidence
+Re-engagement, loss of trust and confidence and capability dismissals

 Kelly v PGA European Tour